donguyenvt/tipping-kitty/README.md

 - Work on the app user interface is quite time consuming.
 - The numeric keypad looks simple but needs to handle with extra carefullness.
 - Deciding on when and where to set and get the NSUserDefaults is not an easy job.
+- My intention is to support screen rotation i.e. in landscape display, the keypad and navigation bar is on one side, all other is on the other side.
+But it is far more difficult for a newbie :)
+- Not enough time to implement the feature 'press and hold' for the '-' and '+' buttons.
+Without this feature, the app would disappoint a certain number of users - including me.

 ## License